 Adding collagen into your daily diet is the quickest and easiest way to help slow down the depletion of collagen and trick the body into replenishing collagen within your cells again.
-If you consume 10 to 20g of Collagen a day your body will be fooled into thinking that natural collagen is being broken throughout the body and it will being re-synthesising collagen once again using the amino acids found in the ingested collagen, so you can start to reverse collagen depletion and prevent the signs of aging.
+If you consume 10 to 20g of collagen a day your body will be stimulated into thinking that natural collagen is being broken throughout the body and it will being re-synthesising collagen once again using the amino acids found in the ingested collagen, so you can start to reverse collagen depletion and prevent the signs of aging.

 Here are some key tips to keep in mind when purchasing a collagen product:

-Taking between 10 to 20g of Collagen a day is ideal, so check the serving size and the amount of collagen contained in the serving.
+Taking between 10 to 20g of collagen a day is ideal, so check the serving size and the amount of collagen contained in the serving.
 If you’re taking a 10g serve then the collagen content should constitute at least 90% of this weight.
 The rest of the weight is possibly moisture found with the powder.
-Tablets and capsules will struggle to provide you with a sufficient dose of Collagen and will be inherently more expensive per dosage.
+Tablets and capsules will struggle to provide you with a sufficient dose of collagen and will be inherently more expensive per dosage.